anegostudios/vssurvivalmod/README.md

 You may NOT sell this software in any way, shape or form.
 You may NOT copy, compile or distribute this software in its unmodified form.

-You may read it, learn from it, and use it as a basis for mods of the game Vintage Story, but your mod should be made of at least 50% of your original work, measured by lines of code.
+You may read it, learn from it, and use it as a basis for mods of the game Vintage Story.
+In case of doubt, just ask the VS Team on the official Forums or Discord Server! :-)
-In other words, please don't distribute just slightly modified versions of this as your own mod.

-Anyhow, in case of doubt, do ask the Vintage Story Team on our official Forums or Discord.
-Enjoy! <3